Safety is a Two-Way Street

 is the average age when most kids learn to ride a bike

-- Take your bike to your local bike shop for a thorough tune-up!
+Bonus Tip: Visit your local bike shop for a thorough tune-up!

 While injuries can happen anywhere, be especially cautious when riding on roadways where most bicycle-motor vehicle collisions occur.
 Follow these tips: